KWSNick/filmnight/README.md

 ## Live Hosted Site
 The site is hosted on Heroku, and can be accessed via this link https://filmnight.herokuapp.com/

+### Purpose
+The hosted site provides a demonstration of the use of Full Stack Development techniques based around the Django framework and a relational database for educational purposes of a fictional media content streaming service and hard-copy e-commerce store.

+The site allows a user to create an account, login and browse a large number of titles with search functionality, before selecting a titles and optional hard-copy formats and adding them to a basket.
+The user can checkout using stripe and is able to identify titles they own digitally easily.
+A user can go into owned titles and purchase further hard copies, see their order history and add in default delivery and billing addresses.

+A superuser can access a restricted area to amend pricing, which is common to all titles, add a new title and edit titles details.

 ## GitHub Pages
 The GitHub Repository for containing the source code for this project can be found here: https://github.com/KWSNick/filmnight